 Amy is the descendant of an Abenaki.
 Her Native American heritage helped inspire some of her husband, Fred’s subject matter.

-A long time supporter of nature conservation and the arts, Amy has been on the board of the Dartmouth Natural Resources Trust, Garden Club of Buzzard’s Bay, and most recently South Coast Artists.
+A long time supporter of nature conservation, education and the arts, Amy has been on the board of the Dartmouth Natural Resources Trust, Garden Club of Buzzard’s Bay, and most recently South Coast Artists.